leftwm/leftwm/CONTRIBUTING.md

 #### Manual Page

 If possible, please document your newly added commands / configuration options to the `leftwm` manual page, as this will help users who need offline documentation available or a "quick look" at any command.
-To do so, search for `leftwm/doc/leftwm.md` and generate the new manpage by running either: `make install-dev` or `pandoc --standalone --to man leftwm/doc/leftwm.md -o leftwm/doc/leftwm.1`
+To do so, search for `leftwm/doc/leftwm.1` and document your changes in there.

 ### Tips and Tricks